 - How effective will the vaccine be?

-The FDA’s analysis found that both Pfizer and Moderna vaccines are over 94% effective against the virus.
+The latest vaccine data shows 70-95% efficacy dependent upon vaccine type.
 This is significantly higher than the flu shot, which is between 40-60% effective.
-Based on this, we are confident in the vaccine’s ability to prevent COVID-19.
+Based on this, we are confident in the vaccine’s ability to prevent serious illness and hospitalization from COVID-19.